ozanerdem/ozanerdem.github.io/_posts/2019-12-01-representation-in-csp.markdown

 Since CSP is a generalization of SAT, we can still use the same variables to formulate a CSP.
 However, we can come up with a much more succinct representation as we can use arbitrary finite domain variables in a CSP.

 In our SAT formulation, $$h_{ij}$$ being true meant that the $$i^{th}$$ vertex in our output path is vertex $$j$$.
 What we were trying to do was actually *mapping* each order index to some vertex.
 When you think about variables and assignments, an assignment is also a *mapping* to a set of variables.
-So what the SAT encoding was doing was actually imitating assignments to a variables that we never had in the first place!
+This hints that what the SAT encoding was doing was actually imitating assignments to a variables that we never had in the first place!
 If we represented each order in the path as a variable with a domain of $$\{1, 2, 3, 4, 5\}$$, that would all be what we need.
 That is:

 ```
 array[1..5] of var 1..5: path;